 I’m Sharon Kruskopf Sens and User Savvy.
-I provide both freelance and contract user experience (UX) and content consulting services.
-I’d been enjoying a marketing career when I discovered I was a natural at “usability”—a new concept back then.
+I’d been enjoying a marketing career when I discovered I was a natural at user experience.
 To me it was simply common sense and reflected the way my mind has always worked.

 The focus of my marketing projects had shifted from print to web, and I wasn’t satisfied with the web I was seeing.
 So, I began providing input—lots of it.
-“Organize the content this way, change the writing style that way, make this action more intuitive,” and so on.
+“Make this action more intuitive, organize the content like this, match the client’s writing style,” and so on.
 The rest, as they say, is history (and documented in my resume).

 My primary roles are UX architect and content wrangler—disciplines I believe to be inextricably linked.
 Fresh, coordinated content and clear, consistent labels bolster the success of a well-designed user interface and vice versa.

-I’m most effective as the person who turns a plan into action: review requirements and technology, ask questions, outline content needs, mock up a concept, ask more questions, configure a CMS, create wireframes and prototypes, validate with users, ask more questions (I ask a lot of questions).
+I’m most effective as the person who fine-tunes a plan and takes action: review requirements and technology, ask questions, outline user tasks and content needs, mock up a concept, ask more questions, create wireframes and prototypes and content models, validate with users, ask more questions (I ask a lot of questions).

 I have considerable experience in: